MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/active-directory/index.md

 ---
 title: "Microsoft Azure Active Directory"
-description: "Using Active Directory to authenticate users in Xamarin mobile applications." ms.prod: xamarin ms.assetid: 0A74766A-B583-47AF-986C-FEA8F5CBF9CD
+description: "This document describes how to use Azure Active Directory to authenticate users in mobile applications built with Xamarin." ms.prod: xamarin ms.assetid: 0A74766A-B583-47AF-986C-FEA8F5CBF9CD
 author: asb3993